Noaaan/MythicMetals/PATCHNOTES.md

 ### Balancing changes
 Platinum is now slightly less common in caves (discard chance up).
 Slightly increased the spawn chance of Calcite Kyber.
+Legendary Banglum Armor is now repaired with ingots instead of chunks.
 Increased the durability of the following armor sets (largest to smallest increase):
 - Carmot
 - Steel